HardyWillia/algorithms/project3/readme.txt

 The bonus was not completed.
 So the program will only remove the horizontal and vertical seams and make the image smaller.
 Which are the initial project requirements.

+Testcases for the program were put in a separate folder for organization sake.

+Also, I did not account for if the image has color (extra credit), it will only work for greyscale images.